simonemberton/Introduction_to_Creative_Coding/session_04/session_04.md

 Now, how do you open the console?

 OK, now we're going to make a smooth gradient of thin rectangles across our canvas.
 In order to do this, we're going to need to create another global variable, called xPos.
+Let's initialise it to the value of 0.

 We also need to stop p5 from drawing the edges round our rectangles, so we'll turn stroke off: